Azure-Samples/ai-rag-chat-evaluator/README.md

     To further customize the generator beyond the `numquestions` and `persource` parameters, modify `scripts/generate.py`.

+    Optional:

+    By default this script assumes your index citation field is named `sourcepage`, if your search index contains a different citation field name use the `citationfieldname` option to specify the correct name

+    ```shell
+    python -m scripts generate --output=example_input/qa.jsonl --numquestions=200 --persource=5 --citationfieldname=filepath
+    ```

 ## Running an evaluation

 We provide a script that loads in the current `azd` environment's variables, installs the requirements for the evaluation, and runs the evaluation against the local app.
 Run it like this: